Esports: Olympic Games recognition

 In June 2024, the IOC Executive Board announced the proposal to establish the Olympic Esports Games during the 142nd IOC Session held prior to the 2024 Summer Olympics in Paris, with the inaugural event to take place in 2025 at Saudi Arabia following a new partnership with their National Olympic Committee, later rescheduled for 2027.
-The proposal was ultimately approved by a unanimous vote on 23 July 2024.
-The partnership with the Saudi Arabian Olympic Committee, initially slated for 12 years, would end prematurely on 30 October 2025.
-The IOC will still organize the Olympic Esports Games, but under a new partnership structure.
+The proposal was approved by a unanimous vote on 23 July 2024.
+The partnership with the Saudi Arabian Olympic Committee, initially slated for 12 years, was terminated on 30 October 2025; the IOC would still organize an Olympic Esports Games under a new partnership structure.

 Games

 A number of games are popular among professional competitors.
 The tournaments which emerged in the mid-1990s coincided with the popularity of fighting games and first-person shooters, genres which still maintain a devoted fan base.
 In the 2000s, real-time strategy games became overwhelmingly popular in South Korean internet cafés, with crucial influence on the development of esports worldwide.
 Competitions exist for many titles and genres, though the most popular games as of the early 2020s are Counter-Strike: Global Offensive, Call of Duty, League of Legends, Dota 2, Fortnite, Rocket League, Valorant, Hearthstone, Super Smash Bros.
 Melee, StarCraft II and Overwatch.
 Hearthstone has also popularized the digital collectible card game (DCCG) genre since its release in 2014.